mreitschuster/RLbreakout/learning/1_gym/README.md

 <br>
 This shows us some metrics during the training process.
 We can also explore them via a nice UI with tensorboard.

-The code want to write into '~/models/breakout-v4/tb_log/', so make sure the folder exists.
+The code writes the tensorboard logs into '~/models/breakout-v4/tb_log/', so make sure the folder exists (or adjust the folder).
 Then start tensorboard.<br>
 ```
 mkdir -p ~/models/breakout-v4/tb_log/
 tensorboard --logdir ~/models/breakout-v4/tb_log/